New Year, New Rules: Are You Guilty of These Distracted Driving Offences Without Even Knowing?

 Why This Sudden Change in Driving Laws?

-First and foremost, it’s important to understand that these changes in the law were not sudden and has been several years in the making.
+First and foremost, it’s important to understand that these changes in the law were not sudden and have been several years in the making.

 In 2017, the Ontario government passed Bill 174 which allowed for the sale of cannabis for recreational use in the province beginning in October 2018.
 That bill also changed the laws relating to distracted driving.
 However, they weren’t as strongly enforced as they will be in 2019.